Evpok/modernconfstyles/README.md

   - [fontspec](https://github.com/wspr/fontspec) and [unicode-math](https://github.com/wspr/unicode-math)
   - [BibLaTeX](https://github.com/plk/biblatex/)/[Biber](http://biblatex-biber.sourceforge.net/)

-This repository offers alternatives to the official templates that are compatble with these and much more !
+This repository offers alternatives to the official templates that are compatible with these and much more !

 ## Limitations
 It is a sad fact that modernization sometimes has to get rid of good old things in order to get good new things, and this is no exception.